Firecut logoFirecut4.2

 Choose Krisp if you need:

-• Remote workers and professionals on frequent calls
+• Remote workers and distributed teams on daily video calls

 Switching Between Them